ataki/Quizzically/README.md

 		a malicious user decides to try and manipuale the URL.

 	Sessions:
-		All data is stored in a global session cookie that's visible to all servlets.
+		All data is stored in a session variable that's visible to all servlets.
 		Thus, we support multiple users by default.

 ----------------------------------------------
 | Plugins Used (as permitted by instructor): |
 ----------------------------------------------
-jQuery tablesorter - a plugin that sorts HTML tables according to an implicit ordering jQuery foundations - provides easy "tabbing" functionality on admin/main pages. jQuery growl - notification popup like Mac OSX growl. simple-json - Java Library for parsing JSON.
+jQuery tablesorter - open-source plugin that sorts HTML tables according to an implicit ordering jQuery foundations - provides easy "tabbing" functionality on admin/main pages. jQuery growl - notification popup like Mac OSX growl.
+Gson - Google open source library for parsing JSON to and from Java objects.

 ------------------